lseppala/knowledge/programming-language/go/a-conversation-with-go-modules.md

 Uh.
 I've got the error,

-`cannot determine module path for source directory, go-mad (outside GOPATH, module path must be specified)`
+`cannot determine module path for source directory, go-mod (outside GOPATH, module path must be specified)`

 I thought this was moving us past the GOPATH stuff?